 - Trees & Shrubs- When selecting which of your trees and shrubs to light remember that they should frame the focal point of your home.
 They can also provide balance to your overall display.

 - Daytime Décor- Many people forget to consider daytime elements.
 Adding garland, wreaths, and festive bows can give your home a welcome feel before the sun goes down.

 Fall, it’s a favorite time of year for many Colorado residents, and for good reason.
 The switch flips in late September and suddenly the air is cooler and the leaves begin to change.
 We are well known for groves of golden yellow Aspens but there are many other choices you can make in your yard to bring in a variety of beautiful fall color this autumn.
 Continue reading Planting for Fall Color

-Although grass does not stop growing in winter, it grows so slowly when temperatures go below 40 degrees Fahrenheit that mowing your lawn between November and March isn’t necessary.
+Although grass does not stop growing in winter, it grows so slowly when temperatures go below 40 degrees Fahrenheit that mowing your lawn between November and March isn’t necessary (scroll down to see the step you must follow if you need to mow your lawn during winter).
 On the other side of the spectrum – and in a different hemisphere – grass stops growing when temperatures rise above 120 degrees Fahrenheit.

-It’s safe to say that the only time grass could grow normally during a typical Colorado winter is if a patch of grass were to receive several hours of reflective heat (from sunlight) each day from a nearby building constructed of aluminum or metal compound.
+The only time grass can grow normally during a typical Colorado winter is if a patch of grass were to receive several hours of reflective heat (from sunlight) each day from a nearby building constructed of aluminum or metal compound.
 So while you might not have to deal with your lawn in the coldest months, there are a few things you can do to make sure your lawn is lush and healthy when the spring thaw comes.
 Continue reading Should I Mow My Lawn in Winter?
 Cold-Weather Lawn Care